-ENTRY – All UREC members and guests MUST enter and exit through the Information Center located in the atrium.
-All other doors are alarmed.
-Passing through any alarmed door(s) is prohibited, except in the case of an emergency evacuation.
+ENTRY – UREC members and guests MUST enter and exit UREC restricted access facilities through the University Recreation Information Center located in the Klotsche Center and Pavilion atrium or the University Recreation Engelmann Gym located in Engelmann Hall room 198.
+All other doors are monitored and alarmed.
+Passing through any restricted door or alarmed door(s) is prohibited, except in the case of an emergency evacuation.
 “Sneaking” someone into the facility or “double handing” (giving another person your ID card) an ID card to get someone into the facility is a violation and may result in a suspension of membership.
-The improper use of University ID cards is addressed in UWS 18.06(32).
+The improper use of University ID cards is addressed in UWS Chapter 18 – Conduct on University Lands.

 GUEST PASS – Students and UREC members may sponsor 2 guests per day.
 Sponsors are responsible for the conduct of their guests and must enter and leave the facility with them.
 All guests must be 18 years of age or older.
 Guests must have an account created by presenting a valid government issued photo ID card with birth date and middle initial or name, must have a picture taken for the database, and sign a waiver before the purchase of a guest pass can be completed.

 The guest pass allows access during normal operating hours, on the day of purchase, and use of a day lock and towel.
 Members must check out equipment for their guests.
 This includes the daily lock and towel.
 To re-enter the facility, guests, accompanied by their same sponsor, must present their receipt and photo ID.